-Anthropology, M.A.
+Anthropology M.A.
 (Ithaca)

 Field of Study

 The graduate program in anthropology is highly individualized and interdisciplinary.
-Only three courses and a field research proposal are required; thus, the bulk of students' work in language, area studies, or other training is individually designed in consultation with the Special Committee.
-Individually tailored examinations occur after approximately the first year of course work (the Qualifying Exam), the second or third year (the Admission to Candidacy, or A Exam), and after completion of the thesis (the Defense or B Exam).
+Only four courses and a field research proposal are required; thus, the bulk of students' work in language, area studies, or other training is individually designed in consultation with the Special Committee.
+Individually-tailored examinations occur after approximately the first year of course work (the Qualifying Exam), the second or third year (the Admission to Candidacy, or A Exam), and after completion of the thesis (the Defense or B Exam).
 Most graduate students in the Field of Anthropology complete one to two years of intensive field research.
 All doctoral candidates are also expected to teach at some point: most students first get experience as assistants in both introductory and mid-level courses; later, many design and teach courses of their own in the Knight Writing Program.
-A vigorous weekly colloquium series enriches the intellectual environment for both students and faculty.
+A vigorous colloquium series enriches the intellectual environment for both students and faculty.

 Concentrations by Subject